 )}

 We’re using the errors object provided by the React Hook Form formState.
-Because we named our <Controller/> “phone-input”, any errors that the React component encounters will be added to the errors object under the field “phone-input.”
-By accessing this field on the errors object, we can render a message to the user should any errors occur.
+React Hook Form adds any errors that the React component encounters to the errors object under the same name we gave our input.

 {